The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 While it's all fun and games these days, the Blanket Toss has its origin in hunting parties.
 With wide, flat Tundra terrain, hunters could see far and wide without any forests hindering their view.
 They'd toss a member of their hunting party up with the blanket so that they could spot herds of caribou or muskoxen in the distance.

 No matter which community it is, Indigenous Peoples Day is an amazing day to be in the NWT.
-For locals, be sure to check with your respective town or band office to find out what’s on offer at this year’s events.
-And for those that can’t take part this year, there are still plenty more Indigenous stories and experiences to learn about online.
+Be sure to check with the respective town or band office to find out what’s on offer at this year’s events.